 A lawyer will assess your case, typically during the free consultation, to determine whether they risk violating any duties.
 If they reject your case, the lawyer will explain the reason.

 The lawyer might not give all of the details, particularly if your case conflicts with another client’s case.
 But they will give enough information for you to decide whether to consult a different lawyer.

 Some reasons a lawyer might give include:

 The Statute of Limitations Lapsed

-The state of Florida gives you four years to file a lawsuit for negligence.
+The state of Florida gives you limited time to file a lawsuit for negligence (typically, two years from the accident date).
 If you file it just one day late, a judge must dismiss it.